Personalized Solutions for Corneal Disease

-Some diseases such as keratoconus distort the shape of the cornea, so that the incoming light is not clearly focused on the retina.
-Even though the cornea appears clear in these diseases, the patient’s vision can still be very blurry.
+Some diseases, such as keratoconus, distort the shape of the cornea so that the incoming light is not clearly focused on the retina.
+Even though the cornea appears clear in these diseases, the patient’s vision can still be blurry.

 Corneal transplantation is a delicate but highly successful procedure.
-Under an operating microscope the doctor removes the diseased part of the cornea and replaces it with a donated healthy cornea.
-The donor cornea is secured into position with a number of very fine nylon sutures.
-The operation, which takes about an hour, is most often performed as an outpatient procedure and done with either local or general anesthesia.
+Under an operating microscope, the doctor removes and replaces the diseased part of the cornea with a donated healthy cornea.
+The donor cornea is secured into position with several very fine nylon sutures.
+The operation, which takes about an hour, is most often performed as an outpatient procedure with either local or general anesthesia.

 In 2003, a groundbreaking discovery by Dr. Theo Seiler and his colleagues in Germany revolutionized the treatment of keratoconus.
 They found that applying riboflavin drops to the corneas of keratoconus patients and exposing them to a specific wavelength of ultraviolet (UV) light could strengthen the cornea and halt the progression of the disease.
 The UV light triggers a chemical reaction that binds the fine fibrils in the cornea together, providing significant therapeutic benefits.
 Numerous clinical studies worldwide have confirmed the success of this treatment, making corneal cross-linking (CXL) the standard of care for keratoconus patients globally.

 We are proud to announce that Dr. Elliot M. Perlman is the first ophthalmologist in Rhode Island to offer FDA-approved corneal cross-linking therapy for treating progressive keratoconus and corneal ectasia.